cloudmesh/classes/docs/source/lesson/doc/bibtex.rst

 Bibliography Management
 ======================

+.. warning:: THis page is under active development and students are
+	     encouraged to contribute

 In this section we will explain how to find and properly generate bibliographic entries.
 We are using bibtex for this as it is easy to use and generates reasonable entries that can be included in